-This story was updated on June 28, 2019 with the case of bees stopping play in the World Cup match between South Africa and Sri Lanka at Chester-Le-Street
+This story was updated on Jan 23, 2019 with the case of the setting sun in Napier stopping play in the first ODI between New Zealand and India

 "In my 15 years as an umpire, I haven't seen this before.
 But there's a first time for everything", said South African umpire Shaun George to the host broadcaster at Napier's McLean Park after India's batsmen walked off the field due to sunlight falling directly into Shikhar Dhawan's eyes, obscuring his vision.
 It was one of the rare cases of an international match being delayed due to great weather, but there have been multiple precedents at the ground, most recently a domestic Super Smash game between Canterbury and Central Districts.
 The setting sun has, in the recent past, rendered the London Stadium unusable for cricket, while the pitch in Manchester's Old Trafford was reoriented after multiple instances of sun stopping play during County Championship games.